philchi/EEG_Autogrind/README.md

 # EEG_Autogrind

-Run as administrator to ensure the scripts work as intended
+Please run as administrator to ensure the scripts work as intended
-The automation script is designed around Shadower
+The automation script was designed around Shadower
-- jump binded to 'space' key
+- jump bound to "space" key
-- Cruel Stab binded to 'e' key
+- Cruel Stab bound to "e" key
-- Meso Explosion binded to 'q' key
+- Meso Explosion bound to "q" key

 Press "p" to start/end route creation phase
 Press "a" to start/end automation phase